realadammatthew/humbleberger/src/copy/did-yeshua-really-ascend-into-heaven.md

 # Did Yeshua Really Ascend Into Heaven?

-**A deep dive into one of history's greatest mysteries**
+**The Exalted Messiah Who Reigns and Returns**

 **Humbleberger Ministries**

-Among the most awe-inspiring claims of Christianity is that Yeshua, after rising from the dead, physically ascended into heaven.
-For many of my Jewish brothers and sisters, this may sound strange or even fantastical.
-Yet, for the early Jewish followers of Yeshua, the ascension was not just believable—it was central to their hope, their joy, and their boldness to proclaim him as Messiah.

-Let’s walk through this together, as friends seeking truth, rooted in the Hebrew Scriptures and open to God’s unfolding plan.

-### The Biblical Witness: What Happened?

-The ascension of Yeshua is described most clearly in the Gospel of Luke and the Book of Acts.
-After spending 40 days with his disciples following his resurrection, Yeshua led them to the Mount of Olives.
-There, he blessed them, and as they looked on, he was "lifted up, and a cloud took him out of their sight" (Acts 1:9).
-Two angels appeared, assuring the stunned disciples that he would one day return in the same way.

-This was not a symbolic or private vision.
-The disciples had seen him, touched him, eaten with him.
-Now, they watched him rise.
-It was a real, physical departure, witnessed by multiple people—and one that completely transformed them.

-### The Hebrew Scriptures Had Whispered This

-Though the ascension may seem foreign, it actually fulfills ancient Jewish expectations:

-* **Daniel 7:13-14** shows the "Son of Man" coming "with the clouds of heaven" to receive an eternal kingdom from the Ancient of Days.
-Early believers understood Yeshua’s ascension as the fulfillment of this vision.
-* **Psalm 110:1** speaks of the LORD saying to David’s Lord, "Sit at my right hand until I make your enemies your footstool."
-The rabbis agreed this was Messianic.
-Yeshua’s exaltation to God’s right hand perfectly fits this prophecy.
-* **Isaiah 52:13** foretells that the Servant would be "raised and lifted up and highly exalted" after his suffering.
-The ascension is that lifting.
-* The ascensions of **Enoch** and **Elijah** in the Tanakh show that God has, in rare moments, brought righteous ones bodily into His presence.

-In short, the idea of a glorified human being brought into God’s heavenly realm is not alien to our Scriptures.
-In Yeshua’s case, it was the long-promised Messiah himself.

-### Why the Ascension Was So Important

-The ascension wasn’t just about Yeshua departing; it launched the next phase of God’s plan:

-**1. Yeshua is enthroned as King.**
-The ascension was his coronation.
-As Peter preached to his fellow Jews at Pentecost: “God has made this Yeshua, whom you crucified, both Lord and Messiah” (Acts 2:36).
-Yeshua reigns today from heaven, guiding history toward its completion.

-**2. Yeshua serves as our High Priest.**
-The ascended Messiah now intercedes for us before the Father (Hebrews 4:14-16).
-Like the high priest entering the Holy of Holies, Yeshua entered heaven with his own atoning blood, securing forgiveness and access to God for all who trust him.

-**3. Yeshua poured out the Holy Spirit.**
-Ten days after the ascension, on Shavuot (Pentecost), the Spirit descended on his followers, empowering them to proclaim the good news to Israel and the nations (Acts 2).
-This outpouring was the first fruit of his reign in heaven.

-**4. Yeshua’s return is certain.**
-The angels assured the disciples: "This same Yeshua... will come back in the same way you have seen him go into heaven" (Acts 1:11).
-The ascension points us forward to his glorious return and the ultimate fulfillment of God’s promises.

-### Addressing Honest Objections

-I understand that as a Jewish person, you may have concerns:

-**"But isn't the Messiah supposed to rule visibly on earth?"** Yes—and he will.
-The ascension doesn’t cancel that hope but delays its full unveiling.
-Psalm 110 even says he will sit at God’s right hand "until" his enemies are defeated.
-The kingdom has begun spiritually and will be completed physically when he returns.

-**"Isn’t this just Christian mythology?"** Actually, the early witnesses were all Jews who risked everything to proclaim what they saw.
-Their willingness to suffer and die suggests sincerity, not fabrication.
-The ascension fits seamlessly with their Jewish worldview shaped by the Tanakh.

-**"Why didn’t more people see it?"** Like many key moments in Scripture (e.g., Moses on Mount Sinai, Isaiah’s vision), God often reveals His wonders to chosen witnesses who then declare them to others.
-The apostles became those witnesses for us.

-### Why This Matters

-The ascension of Yeshua is not just a theological detail—it is good news for all of us:

-* It means the Messiah is alive, victorious, and actively ruling.
-* It means we have an advocate in heaven who understands our struggles.
-* It means God’s Spirit is available to empower and comfort us now.
-* And it means the Messianic hope of Israel is not a distant dream but an unfolding reality.

-Dear friend, could it be that the exaltation of Yeshua is exactly what the prophets envisioned?
-That the suffering servant of Isaiah 53, the Son of Man in Daniel 7, and the Lord at God’s right hand in Psalm 110 are all speaking of the same Messiah?

-The earliest Jewish followers of Yeshua were convinced.
-As I have come to believe, so may you: **The Messiah lives.
-He reigns.
-And he is coming again.**

-“By his wounds we are healed” (Isaiah 53:5).

-**HaMashiach chai!
+---

+_"The Lord says to my Lord: ‘Sit at My right hand until I make Your enemies a footstool for Your feet.’"_
+**(Psalm 110:1)**

+---

+## Dear Friend, Yeshua Reigns!

+Beloved, the ascension of Yeshua into heaven is a glorious truth that fulfills God’s promises to Israel and the world.
+As Jewish people, you hold dear the Tanakh’s hope for a Messiah, and with joy we proclaim: **Yeshua, risen and ascended, is that Messiah**!
+His bodily ascension confirms His victory, establishes His reign, and assures His return.
+Let us explore this truth, trusting the God of Abraham, Isaac, and Jacob to reveal His Messiah.

+---

+## The Biblical Witness: Yeshua’s Ascension

+After His resurrection, Yeshua spent 40 days with His disciples, teaching and eating with them.
+On the Mount of Olives, He blessed them and “was lifted up, and a cloud took Him out of their sight” (Acts 1:9).
+Angels declared, “This same Yeshua… will come back in the same way” (Acts 1:11).
+This was no vision but a physical ascent, witnessed by His Jewish followers, transforming them into bold proclaimers of the Messiah.

+---

+## The Tanakh’s Promise: A Messiah Exalted

+The Hebrew Scriptures foretell a Messiah lifted to God’s presence:

+- **Daniel 7:13-14**: The “Son of Man” comes “with the clouds of heaven” to receive an eternal kingdom.
+- **Psalm 110:1**: “The Lord says to my Lord, ‘Sit at My right hand.’”
+This Messianic prophecy points to Yeshua’s exaltation.
+- **Isaiah 52:13**: The Servant is “raised and lifted up and highly exalted” after suffering.
+- **Enoch and Elijah**: Their ascensions (Genesis 5:24; 2 Kings 2:11) show God taking the righteous to Himself, prefiguring Yeshua’s greater ascent.

+Yeshua’s ascension fulfills these prophecies, marking Him as the promised Messiah.

+---

+## Why the Ascension Matters

+Yeshua’s ascension is the cornerstone of God’s plan:

+1. **Enthroned as King**: Peter proclaimed, “God has made this Yeshua… both Lord and Messiah” (Acts 2:36).
+He reigns from heaven, guiding history to its fulfillment.
+2. **Our High Priest**: Yeshua intercedes for us, entering heaven with His atoning blood (Hebrews 4:14-16), securing forgiveness for all who trust Him.
+3. **Sender of the Spirit**: On Shavuot (Pentecost), Yeshua poured out the Holy Spirit (Acts 2), empowering His followers to proclaim His name.
+4. **Promise of Return**: The angels’ words assure His return to establish His kingdom on earth (Acts 1:11).

+---

+## Addressing Objections with Truth

+We honor your questions and answer with Scripture and love:

+- **“Isn’t the Messiah to rule on earth?”** Yes, and He will!
+Psalm 110 says He reigns “until” His enemies are defeated.
+Yeshua’s first coming atoned for sin; His return will bring the Messianic kingdom.
+- **“Is this a myth?”** The Jewish disciples, risking death, proclaimed what they saw.
+Their testimony, rooted in the Tanakh, reflects truth, not fiction.
+- **“Why so few witnesses?”** God often reveals wonders to chosen witnesses (e.g., Moses, Isaiah).
+The apostles, transformed by the ascension, became faithful proclaimers.

+---

+## The Call: Trust the Ascended Messiah

+Dear friend, Yeshua’s ascension confirms He is the Messiah of Daniel, Psalm 110, and Isaiah.
+No one else fulfills these prophecies.
+He died for your sins, rose, and ascended to reign, offering you salvation.
+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”

+Open the Tanakh—read **Daniel 7**, **Psalm 110**, **Isaiah 52-53**, **Zechariah 12**—and ask God to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.

+---

+## Final Word: The Messiah Reigns!

+Yeshua, ascended to God’s right hand, is Israel’s Messiah and the world’s Savior. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
+Until then, He calls: “Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).

+Beloved, will you trust Yeshua, the exalted Lord, today? **HaMashiach chai!
 The Messiah lives!**